 ***Troublette, blanche (white) 5.5%: this is not a wheat beer.
 Although not particularly distinctive it had a nice, clean flavour, and we pronounced it a perfect summer beer.
 Unfortunately it was cold and rainy outside.
 This beer would certainly have gotten more stars if the weather had been more summer-like.

 ****Saxo, blonde 7.5%: an explosion of flavour as it enters the mouth, bubbles smartly down the throat; lovely although short aftertaste.
 NOTE: Al tried the ‘bio Saxo’ and really liked it, even better than the regular Saxo.
 I found it a tad sour and preferred the regular.

 ****Caracole, ambreé 7.5%: very smooth with a hint of sweetness near the end.

 ****Nostradamus, brun 9.5%: although I am not particularly fond of bruns this is one of the nicest I’ve had, not too sweet, caramel notes, lingering edge.
-Three years later I had to make a note about the powerful molasses bouquet, although this carry through to the flavour.
+Three years later I added a note about the powerful molasses bouquet, although this carries on through to the flavour.